 At the NSE, shares received sharply by way of 10.
 Ninety-six percent to close at Rs 56.15.

-Dewan Housing Finance Corporation Ltd (DHFL) inventory had plummeted almost 30 percent on Monday after the agency posted the biggest ever quarterly lack of Rs 2,224 crore for the fourth quarter ended 31 March.
+Dewan Housing Finance Corporation Ltd (DHFL) inventory plummeted almost 30 percent on Monday after the agency posted the biggest ever quarterly lack of Rs 2,224 crore for the fourth quarter that ended 31 March.

-“We are intently operating with stakeholders/lenders to make sure that there is a complete resolution, with none haircut to the lenders, as has been speculated by using few sections of the media,” DHFL had said in a regulatory filing on Monday.
+“We are intently operating with stakeholders/lenders to make sure that there is a complete resolution, with no haircut to the lenders, as has been speculated by using few sections of the media,” DHFL had said in a regulatory filing on Monday.